Lewis Manly: Coaching career and Tufts University

-After graduating from the College of Wooster, Manly became a teaching fellow at Tufts University in late 1925.
+After graduating from the College of Wooster, Manly became a teaching fellow at Tufts College (later Tufts University) in late 1925.
 He also assisted Tufts Jumbos football coach Eddie Casey that year.
 Athletic director Clarence P. Houston liked Manly enough to name him line coach in 1926, assisting the new head coach Arthur Sampson.
 In his first year in the position, he developed what The Boston Globe described as "a strong forward wall, probably stronger than any Tufts has had for years.
 It is heavy, but has a fast, powerful charge."

-While remaining football line coach, Manly as selected as head coach of the Tufts men's basketball team in 1927.
+While remaining football line coach, Manly was selected as head coach of the Tufts men's basketball team in 1927.
 He went on to serve in the position through 1934, having "turned out some fine teams," before resigning to focus on football.
 His overall record as basketball coach was 60–41.

 In 1928, the Tufts line had no experienced players.
 The Boston Globe wrote that, "The task was one to cause anyone worry, yet Lew went right ahead, worked hard with the boys every afternoon, taught them the tricks of the lineman's trade, and produced one of the best, if the lightest, lines that ever represented the brown and blue."
 The following season, only three lineman returned, but Manly again built a stellar line and helped the Jumbos record their first-ever undefeated season, going 8–0.
 In all but one of their games, the Tufts line was outweighed, often by over 15-20 pounds per player, but despite this they "more than held their own against every team they met."
 Coach Arthur Sampson described Manly as "one of the finest line coaches in America today."